Benjabby/ce889-neural-network/README.md

 Otherwise use the RunNetwork (default) configuration to train a demo neural network.

-## `MatrixFast`
+## `MatrixContig`
-Contains custom implemented, fast matrix functionality.
+Contains custom implemented fast matrix functionality backed by a contiguous array, optimized with OpenMP

+`MatrixFast` is an alternate implementation backed by vector-of-vectors `MatrixSlow` is a slower implementation.

 ## `NeuralNetworkManager`
 Provides functionality to train and test multiple neural networks with different hyper-parameters.